osamamagdy/fpc-with-cc-tools/README.md

 ## Limitations

-There are some CC-tools features that contradicts with the security requirements by FPC and how FPC works.
+There are some standard fabric features that are not compatible with the security properties of FPC and how FPC works and then it's not part of our intention to support.

-* GetTransient && GetBinding() )(NOT IMPLEMENTED BY CC-TOOLS).
-This is not needed as the application-level confidentiality is handled by FPC client invocation approach
+* `GetTransient()` and `GetBinding()`.
+This is not needed as the application-level confidentiality is handled by the FPC client invocation approach
-* GetSignedProposal() (NOT IMPLEMENTED BY CC-TOOLS)
+* GetSignedProposal().

 ## Future work

-Most of the future work is related to FPC as its stubwrapper is the one missing few implementations.
+The following functionalities are beyond the scope of the integration project as they're missing functionalities from FPC side and once they're implemented, they can be easily integrated and work with cc-tools.

 * Add support for [private data collections](https://hyperledger-fabric.readthedocs.io/en/latest/private-data/private-data.html) for FPC chaincodes
 * Complex rich queries and range queries (CouchDB)
-* SplitCompositeKey to retrieve its original attributes
+* `SplitCompositeKey()` to retrieve its original attributes
-* GetHistoryForKey
+* `GetHistoryForKey()`
 * Propper handling of transactions' timestamps
-* GetDecorations() (NOT SUPPORTED BY CC-TOOLS ) but mentioned [here](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md#fabric-features-not-yet-supported) to be added in the future
+* `GetDecorations()` mentioned [here](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md#fabric-features-not-yet-supported) to be added in the future
 * Using events